guanaitong/gconf-client/README.md

-# gconf-client
+# gconf-go-client
-client for gconf
+go client for gconf